Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Introduction

 \subsection{Related Works}

 We focus on the recent advances in distributed composite optimization that considers Problem \eqref{eq:P}.
 The study of Problem~\eqref{eq:P} with full gradients available dates back to the seminal work \cite{nedic2010constrained}, where $\varphi$ represents the indicator function of a common constrained set.
-Subsequent works including \cite{zeng2018nonconvex,chen2012fast} expands to the case where $\varphi$ is a convex function.
+Subsequent works including \cite{zeng2018nonconvex,chen2012fast} expand to the case where $\varphi$ is a convex function.
 However, the proposed algorithms are based on the Distributed Gradient Descent (DGD) method \cite{nedic2009distributed} which does not converge to the exact solution under a constant stepsize.
-To improve the algorithmic convergence, there are mainly two lines of works, including \cite{di2016next,wang2024decentralized,ye2020decentralized} that apply the gradient tracking technique \cite{xu2015augmented,di2016next,nedic2017achieving}, and primal-dual type methods including \cite{shi2015proximal,li2019decentralized,alghunaim2019linearly,guo2023decentralized} which are inspired by earlier works assuming $\varphi=0$ \cite{shi2015extra,yuan2018exact}.
+To improve the algorithmic convergence, there are mainly two lines of works, including \cite{di2016next,ye2020decentralized} that apply the gradient tracking technique \cite{xu2015augmented,di2016next,nedic2017achieving}, and primal-dual type methods including \cite{shi2015proximal,li2019decentralized,alghunaim2019linearly,guo2023decentralized} which are inspired by earlier works assuming $\varphi=0$ \cite{shi2015extra,yuan2018exact}.
 Specifically, the method in \cite{ye2020decentralized} utilizes multiple inner loops of communication at every iteration to obtain the optimal complexity when the smooth component $f$ is strongly convex.
-The paper \cite{wang2024decentralized} considers the composite optimization problem on the Riemannian manifolds and proves the sublinear convergence for the proposed Decentralized Riemannian Proximal Gradient Tracking (DR-ProxGT) algorithm when the smooth component $f$ is possibly nonconvex.
 The work \cite{di2016next} applies the proximal step to a surrogate function and proves the asymptotic convergence for the considered method.
 Regarding the primal-dual type algorithms, those in \cite{shi2015proximal,li2019decentralized,guo2023decentralized} allow for different nonsmooth components across the agents and enjoy the sublinear convergence when $f$ is convex.
 The paper \cite{alghunaim2019linearly} establishes the linear convergence for the proposed method under a shared $\varphi$ and strongly convex smooth component $f$.
 In \cite{xu2021distributed,alghunaim2020decentralized}, both gradient tracking-based and primal-dual type methods are unified under a shared $\varphi$, and linear convergence rates are demonstrated for strongly convex $f$.